Apollo DIP Switch Calculator for XP95 and Discovery Devices

-Enter an address from 1 to 126 for Apollo XP95/Discovery devices.
+Enter an address from 1 to 126 for Apollo XP95 or Discovery devices that use 7-bit DIL switch addressing.
 Switches 1–7 set the address; switch 8 is not an address bit.

 Note: For XP95/Discovery, set switch 8 to 0 (OFF) unless the specific device manual states otherwise.